mostafaadawy/dockinglaravel/DockingReadMe.md

 - create folder api
 - create folder v1 for version 1
 - editing the name spaces and paths according to our changes in voice and customer controller
+- create the rout in api.php in route
+-